emmclaugh/syde671_final_project/README.md

 git clone https://github.com/robot-love/depth_from_video_in_the_wild.git

 ### mask_generation
-This folder contains Nick's code (annotator.m) to generate possibly moving object masks
+This folder contains Nick's code ('annotator.m') to generate possibly moving object masks

 ### odom_results
 This folder contains example odometry results.
 The python code read_odom.py can be run to view the group's replication of the results of the original paper.